Did you see one of these Ghost Tree signs on the sidewalk in Brookline?

 Ask National Grid to prioritize fixing leaks in the root zones of trees.
 We have lost too many trees already in Brookline!

-Post photos taken during the tagging event to social media.
+Post photos of the RIP BrooklineGhostTrees.org lawn signs to social media.

 Facebook Sample Posts - Include a photo and address of the sick tree or the empty tree pit.

 Items in brackets [@name] have to be typed in manually; Facebook will auto-complete with the full name of the organization.
 We are asking National Grid to take action on the gas leak repair.

 We, with [@BrooklineMOF] want to know if you have seen one of these Ghost Tree signs on the sidewalk in Brookline?
 Go to BrooklineGhostTrees.org to learn more.
 We need [@NationalGridUS] to #FixBigGasLeaks #BrooklineGhostTrees [@NationalGridUS @MothersOutFront @HEETMA @Brookline.tab @Brooklinema @frank.smizik @jeffrey.sanchez.3576 @ed.coppinger.7 @senatorcindycreem]